 - The agent software runs in memory limiting flash erosion in order to survive for years.

-- No learning curve or budget concerns at only $35 per agent, order as needed.
+- No learning curve or budget concerns.
+Our basic is only $49.95, ordered as needed.

 - Easily replaceable with no loss of historical data.